w3c/mailing-list-archives/README.md

 ### Javascript code

-We could also use javascript code to provide more advanced functionality, such as:
+We could also use some javascript code contributions to provide more advanced functionality, such as:

 - retrieving, parsing and displaying [JSON thread info](../../issues/2)